Anatta336/vue-quote-builder/Progress.md

     * Feature tests.
     * Load products from external source (CSV?)
     * Note in readme that after changing .env file should run `php artisan config:cache`
+    * Create emails with markdown(?) instead of raw HTML.

 ## Notes
 To access database directly: